ibexa/documentation-user/docs/publishing/publishing.md

 # Publishing Content

 When you publish a Content item, it is given a Location ID and placed in the Content tree.
-After you click **Publish**, the Content item is validated and if any of the required fields are not configured, you see a notification.
+After you click **Publish**, the Content item is validated and if any of the required Fields are not configured, you see a notification.
 Once the Content item passes the validation, it is immediately available to the visitor.

 Instead of instantly publishing you can also save, discard changes, [publish later](advanced_publishing_options.md#date-based-publishing) and [send for review](editorial_workflow.md).